 • Makes sure to use delicious ripe cherries!
 You can use traditional cherries, rainier cherries, or even strawberry cherries.
 All of them would be delicious on top of this cake!

 • Make sure to store this in the refrigerator if you don't eat it all, as whipped cream frosting needs to be stored in the fridge.
 It's also best to keep in an airtight container since the cake is naked (no frosting on the sides), as this will keep the cake moist.

-Chocolate Cherry Whipped Cream Cake
+Ingredients for Chocolate Cherry Whipped Cream Cake

 1/2 cup (113 grams) organic salted butter, softened

 2 organic large eggs, room temperature